The Beginner’s Guide to Understanding EKG Monitor Specifications

 Is It Worth It?
 Weighing Cost Against Features

 EKG monitors can range from under $100 to several hundred dollars.
-But the cost isn’t everything.
+But the cost isn’t everything and it definitely doesn’t guarantee EKG monitor accuracy.
 You need to keep several other important factors in mind.

-• Build Quality and Durability: Sturdy devices are more reliable and less likely to malfunction.
+Build Quality and Durability: Sturdy devices are more reliable and less likely to malfunction, which also protects long-term EKG monitor accuracy as the device ages.

-Higher-end EKG monitors might cost more, but they can help you avoid unnecessary doctor visits or health scares.
+Higher-end EKG monitors might cost more, but better EKG monitor accuracy can help you avoid unnecessary doctor visits or health scares.

 Now, how do you choose the right one for your lifestyle?
 Let’s bring it all together.